Here's Why You Should Say No to an Exit Interview

 You're leaving your current employer, and your Human Resources (HR) department requests an exit interview on your way out of the door.
+That doesn't mean you have to agree.
 Here's what an exit interview is, its real purpose, and why it's generally not a good idea to accept that invitation.

 Topics Frequently Covered in Exit Interviews